littlebitstudios/ostree-update-notify/readme.md

 ## **Download**

-You can click the "zip" button (box icon) in the corner to download the contents of this folder as a zip file.
+If you're viewing this from my file server, you can click the "zip" button (box icon) in the bottom right corner to download the contents of this folder as a zip file.
+Otherwise you can `git clone` the GitHub repository or click the "Code" button on the GitHub webpage and "Download ZIP".

-You can also paste the below command into a terminal to download the contents of this folder:
+You can also paste the below command into a terminal to download the contents of this repository:

 ```sh
 curl https://files.littlebitstudios.com/share/ostree-update-notify?tar | tar -x